Gangs reap guns from trains in violent Chicago neighborhoods

 Thomas Ahern, a Bureau of Alcohol, Tobacco, Firearms and Explosives agent in Chicago until his recent retirement, called the thefts “a serious (security) breakdown that needs to be addressed.”

-There’s little incentive to spend millions fortifying yards because railways are well insured and don’t take a big financial hit when cargo is lost, said Frank Scafidi, an ex-FBI agent and spokesman for the National Insurance Crime Bureau.
+There’s little incentive to spend millions fortifying yards because railways are well insured and don’t take a big financial hit when cargo is lost, said Frank Scafidi, a former FBI agent and spokesman for the National Insurance Crime Bureau.
 He said railways weigh costs such as new fencing against the odds thieves will “win the lottery” and pick the one boxcar out of thousands with guns.

 “They are willing to take the risk,” Scafidi said.

-After the theft of some 30 guns in September, several posts on Brooks’ Facebook page asked: Would there be more urgency if the yard were in an affluent area?
+After the theft of some 30 guns in September, several posts on Brooks’ Facebook page asked: Would there be more urgency if the yard was in an affluent area?

 South Side Ald.
 Pat Dowell (3rd) introduced a City Council resolution after the 2015 theft demanding a public safety hearing on the rail-yard thefts.
 It never happened.

-Terpay insisted Norfolk Southern is “doing everything within (its) power to prevent thefts,” including more patrols and K-9 units.
+Terpay said Norfolk Southern is “doing everything within (its) power to prevent thefts,” including more patrols and K-9 units.
 She didn’t provide other details.

 No arrests have been announced in the September 2016 theft or the one in 2014, when 13 military-style semi-automatic rifles were stolen.